 We show the full derivation in Appendix \ref{app:d-cipher}. $\bm{z}^{(d,s)}$ can be precomputed at the beginning of the algorithm without estimating the derivatives of the reconstructed fields.
 They can be easily calculated if the derivatives of the testing functions $\phi_s$ and the derivatives of $a_{p}$ can be analytically computed.

 As the optimization problem in Equation \ref{eq:lstsq} has to be solved many times for different closed-form expressions $g$, it poses some unique challenges.
-As standard approaches are not sufficiently fast, we design a new heuristic algorithm to solve this problem.
-We describe it in the next section.
+As standard approaches are not sufficiently fast, we design a new heuristic algorithm to solve this problem, CoLLie, and describe it in the next section.